Hanging on the Telephone: Reception

-Blondie's cover of "Hanging on the Telephone" has seen critical acclaim since its release, with several writers praising the song as an improvement on the original song.
+Blondie's cover of "Hanging on the Telephone" has seen critical acclaim since its release, with several writers praising Blondie's interpretation as an improvement on the original.
 Rolling Stone called the song "immortal and breathless," while Tom Maginnis of AllMusic praised the song's "driving power and infectious melody."
 The Rolling Stone Album Guide named the song "a dynamic rock & roll opener," while Pitchfork praised the song as "incredible."
 Cash Box said that it has a "fast clipping beat, varied guitar work and good lead vocals by Deborah Harry."
 Record World called it a "fast-paced pop-rock gem with a good vocal."

 The Independent named the song the third best Blondie song, writing "Blondie make this song their own by injecting a previously absent sense of urgency to the build, with Harry's tone developing from stern to desperate as she begs: 'Hang up and run to me.'"
 The Guardian ranked the song as the band's fourth best, calling the song "far superior" to the Nerves original and dubbing it "a massive power pop tune," while Ultimate Classic Rock ranked it as Blondie's seventh best, writing "Blondie retain the song's New Wave edge but sharpen the melody."
-Far Out Magazine and Paste both named the song as Blondie's eighth best, while The Telegraph and uDiscoverMusic both included the song in their unranked lists of Blondie's best songs.
+Paste named the song as Blondie's eighth best, while The Telegraph and uDiscoverMusic both included the song in their unranked lists of Blondie's best songs.